Stadion Hristo Botev (Plovdiv): Reconstruction

 Following the renovations in 2012, which were the first phase in the reconstruction of the new stadium, in mid 2013 the second phase was activated and the east stand was demolished.
 The initial plan was to demolish the old stands and rebuild them one at a time and closer to the football field, but in order for the stadium to host the 2015 UEFA European Under-17 Championship, a new less time-consuming plan was designed and in December the same year, all of the remaining stands were decimated.
 The change in plans forced Botev Plovdiv to play its home games on the club's training base, the Botev 1912 Football Complex, which is located in the neighbourhood of Komatevo.

 On 5 March 2014 a new and improved version of the stadium was presented by the directors of the club and the designing architect.
 The club decided to change the vision, due to the higher targets they wanted to meet.
-The new stadium had to be ready for operation by mid 2015, in order to host the 2015 UEFA European Under-17 Championship.
+The new stadium had to be ready for operation by mid 2015, in order to host the 2015 European Under-17 Championship.
 The plans included an overall capacity of 18,777 spectators, of which 1500 places were for the visiting fans.
 Other concepts included covering 75% of the seats, as well as building a parking with a capacity of 600 places for cars and 7 for buses.
 The stadium was supposed to be able to host semifinals from the European club tournaments, such as Europa League and Champions League.

-In the summer of 2014, the reconstruction of the new stadium temporarily stopped, due to the fact that Botev Plovdiv's main sponsor ‒ Corporate Commercial Bank experienced issues.
+In the summer of 2014, the reconstruction of the new stadium temporarily stopped, because Botev Plovdiv's main sponsor ‒ Corporate Commercial Bank experienced issues.
 On 6 November 2014 the license of the bank was revoked.
 The reason for the revocation, according to the Bulgarian National Bank, was a significant exposure of the bank's credit sheet to investors related to Tsvetan Vasilev (who at that time was the owner of Botev Plovdiv and the chairman of Corporate Commercial Bank).
 The lack of financing forced the club to stop the reconstruction, and search for new investors.

+After ages of problems, lack of investment and several reconstruction setbacks, the stadium hosted its opening match on the 29th of April 2023 against Levski Sofia.